-Twenty-five years ago, leaders from Harris Hospital and Arlington Memorial (both now Texas Health Resources), St. Joseph Hospital (now Ascension Providence), and Huguley Hospital (now a Texas Health Resource partner) all had a vision.
+Twenty-five years ago, leaders from Harris Hospital, St. Joseph Hospital (now Ascension Providence), and Huguley Hospital (now a Texas Health Resource partner) all had a vision.
 They dreamed of creating a not-for-profit community-based hospice dedicated to providing the highest quality end-of-life care services for children and adults across the Dallas, Fort Worth, and Waco communities.

 That dream became a reality on May 1, 1996, when the largest not-for-profit hospice in the state was formed as Community Hospice of Texas in the DFW area and Providence Hospice in the Waco region.

 Building on the firm foundation laid in 1996, Community Hospice of Texas/Providence Hospice began pursuing new ways to meet the ever-changing needs of the communities we serve.
 In 1998 we opened the Hospice House at Huguley, the first inpatient hospice unit in North Texas.
 Two additional inpatient units would follow with Hospice House Downtown in Fort Worth in 2003 and Providence Hospice Place at Waco’s St. Catherine Center in 2013.
 Our dedication to care continued with expansion to more rural areas with the acquisition of our Mexia location in 2002 and our Whitney location in 2012.

 As the first pediatric hospice provider in the DFW and Waco areas, we pioneered care for children facing a life-limiting illness.
 Today, our Little Doves Pediatric Hospice Program continues to serve children from pre-birth to young adulthood and we remain the sole provider of pediatric hospice care in the Waco area.